-Of course, you can’t precisely plan for things you don’t know will happen (unless you’re a seer).
+Of course, with caregiver planning you can’t precisely plan for things you don’t know will happen (unless you’re a seer).
 You can have knowledge, though—a sense of where to go, or whom to contact—so that you can get the information that you need.

 In the context of caregiving, what do you need to know?
 How do you plan for the unplanned?

 Your support system: relatives, professionals and friends who can help, or steer you to help.
 Identify them now.

 Your attitude must be realistic: Someone you love just may need help some day.
 (Get-real statistics: 43.million caregivers provide care for someone age 50+, while 14.9 million care for someone with Alzheimer’s or dementia.)
 Who is going to provide that help?
 Have you discussed this with siblings?